kyma-project/kyma/docs/kyma/docs/032-gs-cluster-installation.md

 ## Prerequisites

->**NOTE:** The public IPs and DNS records for Istio Ingress and the Remote Environments gateway must exist prior to the Kyma installation.
-The Kyma installer does not support clusters on AWS as the provider does not support static IP assignment during ELB creation.

 The cluster on which you install Kyma must run Kubernetes version `1.10` or higher.

 To install Kyma, you need the following data: